sgithens/gpii-devpmt/README.md

 tooling.
 To start the watch task for developing the foundation theme simply run `gulp`.
 The local foundation scss files are located in `src/scss` and their compiled output is placed in `src/css/app.css`.
 This happens automaticaly when you run `gulp`.

+## Terminology

+This sections contains some high and low level terminology to help understand the workings and goals of this project.
+Some terms have undergone changes and renaming during the course of development, and those will be highlighted here as well.
+This section can and will change with updates over time.

+- PMT - Preferences Management Tool - This was the original name for this project and is still occasionally used to reference tools for editing preferences.
+- PPT - Power Preferences Tool - Current public facing name for the comprehensive editor in this project for "power" users, allowing detailed development and debugging of preference safes and solutions onboarding.
+- Morphic - In progress set of UI specs and applications geared towards every day users of the system.
+  Much friendlier and simpler user interface.
+- Solutons - Solutions are third party applications that have been onboarded and made available such that the GPII can configure them and help manage their application lifecycle for users.
+- Products - In the context of the PPT, we publicly refer to solutions as "Products".
+Internally, from a development standpoint, you can treat them the same.
+- Preference Safe - A Preference Safe is a document detailing all the information for a user whose setup is stored in the GPII.
+It contains Preference Sets, metadata, and links to Keys and Tokens.
+  This information is stored as JSON, usually in CouchDB.
+- Preference Sets - A Preference Set is a listing of Generic Preferences and Solution specific preferences.
+  A Preference Safe can contain multiple Preference Sets that could be used in different situations, such as at Home, or on Campus.
+- Contexts - The historical precursor to Preference Sets.
+If you see any keys in a Preference Safe document called `contexts`, they are indeed Preference Sets.
+- Generic Preferences - Preferences for a user that are generic enough to be translated to specific settings in a number of 3rd party solutions.
+- Common Terms - The historial precursor to Generic Preferences.
+If you see anything in the code base referring to these, you can treat them as Generic Preferences.